Nuclear program of Saudi Arabia: 2020

 According to reports, Saudi Arabia initiated the construction of its first research reactor at the King Abdulaziz City for Science and Technology.
 In May 2020, satellite images revealed that a roof concealed the cylindrical reactor vessel, which was visible through roof beams in a satellite picture until 15 March 2020.
 The Kingdom was using the division for the generation of electricity, to export crude consumed for domestic energy needs, generate more revenue for the government, and create a handful of job opportunities.
 However, experts raised a doubt, as the country already possessed cheaper, safer, and renewable ways to achieve these objectives from sunlight.
 It was also reported that Saudi Arabia did not sign up to halt the enrichment of uranium, reprocessing of spent fuel and neither signed the 123 Agreement with the United States.

 Saudi Arabia constructed a facility for extracting uranium yellowcake from uranium ore with the help of China.
 According to a western official, the facility was built near the remote town of AlUla.
 Saudi Arabia has signed most limited safeguard agreement with the International Atomic Energy Agency.

 On 17 September 2020, The Guardian reported Saudi Arabia of being in possession of enough uranium ore reserves to produce 90,000 tonnes worth of uranium.
 It stated the finding on the basis of the reports compiled by the Beijing Research Institute of Uranium Geology (BRIUG) and the China National Nuclear Corporation (CNNC), in association with Saudi Geological survey.
 As per the reports, three different deposits in the central and northwest region of the country were reported to be potential for the extraction.
 The disclosure reportedly increased concerns regarding Riyadh’s aggressive interest in developing atomic weapons program.
 In this report geologists identified some reserves near the controversial Neom megacity development are and estimated that Saudi could produce over 90,000 tonnes of uranium from three deposits.

 2023

 In January 2023, Saudi Arabian Energy Minister Prince Abdulaziz Bin Salman said Saudi Arabia plans to use domestically-sourced uranium in its future nuclear power industry, including developing the full nuclear fuel cycle.
 He said "This would involve the entire nuclear fuel cycle which involves the production of yellowcake, low enriched uranium and the manufacturing of nuclear fuel both for our national use and, of course, for export."

+2025

+In May 2025, U.S. Congresswoman Marjorie Taylor Greene, a member of the counterterrorism and intelligence subcommittee of the House Homeland Security Committee, stated on Twitter that "Saudi Arabia has nuclear weapons".
+She did not offer further clarification.